Ficus ginseng is a superb indoor plant that is much liked for its superb root trunk and its very ornamental foliage.

 - A good rule of thumb is to wait for 8 to 10 new leaves to form, and then remove half of them.

 - It will trigger new branches to sprout and foliage will grow more dense and beautiful.

 Sometimes the Ficus ginseng comes with small branches grafted on a larger root.

 - If ever you notice shoots sprouting from below the graft joint, pinch them off: they’re sometimes not the exact same variety as the initial branches.

 Not only would the ficus change shape and demeanor, but grafted branches would be deprived of sap and die off.
 The grafted branches are from small-leaved varieties, and the vigorous root stock comes from larger-leaf varieties.

-Ficus ginseng diseases
+Ficus ginseng diseases and pests

 Ficus ginseng losing its leaves